On Consistency of Graph-based Semi-supervised Learning: Introduction

-Its solution is called the estimated scores.
-The objective function \eqref{hard} (named ``hard criterion'' thereafter), requires all the estimated score to be exactly the same as the responses for the labeled data. \cite{d2005} relaxed this requirement by proposing a soft version (named ``soft criterion'' thereafter).
+We call the solution estimated scores.
+The objective function \eqref{hard} (hereafter referred to as ``hard criterion''), requires all estimated scores to be exactly the same as the responses for the labeled data.
+Reference \cite{d2005} relaxed this requirement by proposing a soft version (hereafter referred to as ``soft criterion'').
 We follow an equivalent form given in \cite{zhuandb},

-The soft criterion belongs to the ``loss+penalty'' paradigm: It searches for the minimizer $\V{\hat{f}}$ which achieves a small training error, and in the meanwhile imposes the smoothness on $\V{\hat{f}}$ by a penalty based on similarity matrix.
-It can be easily seen that when $\lambda=0$ the soft criterion is equivalent to the hard criterion. \begin{remark} The tuning parameter $\lambda$ being 0 in the soft criterion \eqref{soft} is understood in the following sense: The squared loss has infinite weight and thereby $f_i$ is enforced to be $Y_i$ for all the labeled data.
-But $\sum_{i=1}^{n+m} \sum_{j=1}^{n+m} w_{ij}(f_i-f_j)^2$ still plays a crucial role when it has no conflict with the hard constraints on the labeled data, that is, it provides links between $f_i$'s on the labeled and unlabeled data.
-Therefore, the soft criterion \eqref{soft} goes to the solution of Eq. \eqref{hard} as $\lambda \rightarrow 0$ (see page 203 of \cite{ssl} and Proposition \ref{propo_equivalent} for a detailed explanation).
+The soft criterion belongs to the ``loss+penalty'' paradigm: it searches for the minimizer $\mathbf{\hat{f}}$, which improves the smoothness of $\mathbf{\hat{f}}$ by a penalty-based similarity matrix while causing a training error.

+These two criteria are closely related: when $\lambda=0$ the soft criterion is equivalent to the hard criterion.

+\begin{remark} The tuning parameter $\lambda$ being 0 in the soft criterion \eqref{soft} is understood in the following sense: the squared loss has an infinite weight and thereby $f_i$ is enforced to be $Y_i$ for all the labeled data.
+But the penalty term $\sum_{i=1}^{n+m} \sum_{j=1}^{n+m} w_{ij}(f_i-f_j)^2$ still plays a crucial role when it has no conflict with the hard constraints on the labeled data -- that is, it builds a connection between $f_i$'s on the labeled and unlabeled data.
+More precisely, the solution of Eq. \eqref{soft} goes to the solution of Eq. \eqref{hard} as $\lambda \rightarrow 0$ (see page 203 of \cite{ssl} and Proposition \ref{propo_equivalent} for a detailed explanation).